Athletics at the 2020 Summer Olympics – Men's 800 metres

-The men's 800 metres event at the 2020 Summer Olympics took place between 31 July and 4 August 2021 at the Japan National Stadium.
+The men's 800 metres event at the 2020 Summer Olympics took place from 31 July to 4 August 2021 at the Japan National Stadium.
 In total 48 athletes were to start, but only 47 (from 29 nations) actually did.
-Emmanuel Korir of Kenya won the event, with his countryman Ferguson Rotich taking silver.
+Emmanuel Korir of Kenya won the event by 0.17 seconds, with his countryman Ferguson Rotich taking silver.
 It was the fourth consecutive victory in the men's 800 metres for Kenya.
 Patryk Dobek earned bronze, giving Poland its first medal in the event.

 Summary

 The 800 metres was far less predictable than other events.
 World record holder and double Olympic Champion, David Rudisha was not back to defend the title.
 Silver medalist Taoufik Makhloufi also did not make it to Tokyo, though bronze medalist Clayton Murphy did.
 2019 World Champion Donavan Brazier failed to qualify at the US Trials.
 Brazier had also been number 1 ranked in 2020, with his teammate Bryce Hoppel number two.
 2012 silver medalist Nijel Amos had the world leading time while beating Emmanuel Korir in Monaco.
-World Championship silver medalist, kicker Amel Tuka, bronze medalist Ferguson Rotich and 2017 World Champion Pierre-Ambroise Bosse were also in the field.
+World Championship silver medalist, Amel Tuka, bronze medalist Ferguson Rotich and 2017 World Champion Pierre-Ambroise Bosse were also in the field.

-Patryk Dobek, Peter Bol, and Rotich were the semi final winners, all qualifiers fairly evenly matched by time, except Amos who tripped and tripped over NCAA Champion Isaiah Jewett as both were about to kick for home.
+Patryk Dobek, Peter Bol, and Rotich were the semi-final winners, all qualifiers fairly evenly matched by time, except Amos who tripped and tripped over NCAA Champion Isaiah Jewett as both were about to kick for home.
 Jewett helped Amos to his feet in a sportsmanship scene that was later repeated in commercials.
 The two jogged across the finish line, Amos being granted a place in the final by the referee.